 months to complete

-The program’s 36–48 units can be completed in 18 to 24 months depending on your chosen time frame.
 After you’ve completed the program, you will be ready to pursue a variety of careers in the field of psychology in a range of professional settings.

-On-Campus MA Psychology Program
+On-Campus MA in Psychology Program

 OnlinePsychology@Pepperdine seeks students who are committed to cultivating a deep understanding of human behavior while advancing their capability to serve those in need.
 We accept applications on a rolling basis and offer you the option to start earning your psychology degree at various times throughout the year.

 GRE scores are not required.